Hero Image

 Virtual fencing (VF) addresses several of these challenges by providing real-time tracking of each animal, which proves invaluable when animals stray from designated areas.
 VF collars can alert ranchers if an animal is stationary for an extended period, indicating potential issues like collar loss or animal distress that may go unnoticed otherwise.
 Although perimeter fences remain necessary, VF systems reduce dependency on them and offer greater precision in managing grazing areas.

-A compelling example of VF's functionality was tested after the catastrophic Caldor wildfire that burned over 221,000 acres in El Dorado and Amador County in 2021.
+VF's functionality was tested after the catastrophic Caldor wildfire that burned over 221,000 acres in El Dorado and Amador Counties in 2021.
 Mount Echo Ranch lost the northern third of their 7,000-acre grazing allotment, destroying 7 miles of fencing.
-Cost to replace the fencing was more than $300,000.
-Instead, they leased 100 VF collars and collaborated with the USFS to test the technology.
+The cost to replace the fencing was more than $300,000.
+Instead of replacing it, they leased 100 VF collars and collaborated with the United States Forest Service to test the technology.
 This allowed them to resume grazing the following summer without the need for extensive fence repairs.
 The VF system effectively contained the cattle within their designated range nearly 100% of the time and kept them out of the burned section 89.3% of the time.
 The time required for the end-of-season roundup was reduced from 10 days to 4 days due to real-time animal tracking.
-While animals may on occasion escape from the desired area, knowing their locations makes it much easier to locate them, and occasionally, the rancher knows their animals are out and is en route to get them before they are contacted by California Highway Patrol.
-Using VF to exclude livestock from meadows has also been proven to be effective.
-At the end of the grazing season, livestock are often gathered into meadows.
-Prior to VF, animals would invade the meadows throughout the summer, crossing the barbwire fence, but a VF exclusion has been an effective deterrent.
-Now the meadow can be preserved until the end of the season where it acts as an enticing forage to attract cattle to the corrals.
+While animals may on occasion escape from the desired area, knowing their locations makes it much easier to locate them.